-Sweden Reopens Inquiry Into Assange Over Rape Allegations
+Sweden Reopens Inquiry Into Julian Assange Over Rape Allegations

 Assange has vowed to fight extradition to the U.S., where his legal team says he could never receive a fair trial.

-Earlier this month, a criminal law expert told NPR that, despite adding to his legal complications, Assange could actually benefit from having Sweden involved.
+Earlier this month, a criminal law expert told NPR that despite adding to his legal complications, Assange could actually benefit from having Sweden involved.

-"If Sweden were to make a competing extradition request then the home secretary [in the U.K.] might choose to give that priority and that could mean that there is at best a delay to the U.S. extradition request," said European Union criminal law expert Anna Bradshaw of Peters & Peters.
+"If Sweden were to make a competing extradition request, then the home secretary [in the U.K.] might choose to give that priority and that could mean that there is at best a delay to the U.S. extradition request," said European Union criminal law expert Anna Bradshaw of Peters & Peters.